ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 #  \____/|_| |_|_|_|  \__\___|_|                                               #
 ################################################################################
 ```
-Whether through curse or infection, Shifters are forces of supernatural
-strength.
-Shifters have learned how to hone their ailments into tools, granting
-them immense speed and strength.
+Whether through curse or infection, Shifters are forces of supernatural strength.
+Shifters have learned how to hone their bestial ailments into tools, granting them immense speed and strength.

 ## Hit Die
 Your hit die is a d4